Evan-Coleman/Navius/crates/navius-db-postgres/README.md

 # Navius DB PostgreSQL

-PostgreSQL implementation for the Navius database framework.
-This crate provides PostgreSQL connectivity using SQLx and implements the interfaces defined in the core navius-db crate.
+PostgreSQL implementation of the Navius DB interfaces.
+This crate provides a complete implementation of the database abstraction layer for PostgreSQL databases using SQLx.

 ## Features

-- Complete PostgreSQL implementation for navius-db interfaces
+- Complete implementation of the `navius-db` interface traits
+- PostgreSQL-specific optimizations and features
-- Connection pooling with configurable parameters
+- SQLx integration with connection pooling
 - Transaction management
+- Migration support
 - Repository pattern implementation
-- Query building
-- Typed result handling
-- Migration support

-## Usage
+## Installation

-Add both navius-db and navius-db-postgres to your dependencies:
+Add navius-db-postgres to your dependencies:

 ```toml
 [dependencies]